 Wyler Park is a top quality mixed-use property located in Bern, Switzerland.
 It has over 16,800 square meters of commercial space, 4,100 square meters of residential space, and another 7,800 square meters available for additional commercial development.
 The commercial part is leased entirely to SBB (AAA rated), the Swiss national transport authority wholly owned by the Swiss Confederation, and serves as the headquarters of their Passenger Traffic division.
-The commercial lease is Swiss inflation rate-adjusted and ends in 2019 with two 5 year extension periods thereafter.
-The annual rental income from the commercial area of the project is CHF 4.43m (USD 4.85m).
+The annual rental income from the commercial area of the project is CHF 4.43m (USD 4.61m).

 Following the successful development of 39 residential apartments, management rented out all of them.
-The entire property is fully rented and the annual rental income from the residential area is about CHF 0.98m (USD 1.07m).
+The entire property is fully rented and the annual rental income from the residential area is about CHF 0.98m (USD1.02m).

 Livermore is the sole owner of Wyler Park through its wholly owned Swiss subsidiary, Livermore Investments AG.
-The loan outstanding on the project as of 31 December 2014 is CHF 77.5m (USD 78.1m), which is a non-recourse loan to Livermore Investments AG backed only by this property.
+The loan outstanding on the project as of 31 December 2015 is CHF 76.6m (USD 76.4m), which is a non-recourse loan to Livermore Investments AG backed only by this property.
 In January 2015, management successfully refinanced the loan against Wyler Park with a Swiss bank.
-The principal amount of the new loan facility is CHF 68m.
-The facility is committed until at least 30 June 2019.
-Upon successful extension of the lease with SBB from 2019 to 2029, an additional CHF 10m would be available under this facility.
+The principal amount of the new loan facility is CHF 78.0m.
+The facility is committed until at least 30 June 2019 at a margin of CHF Libor + 1.4%.